Evenflo Pivot Xpand Double Review

 The ease of use of the harness is 10% of the total ease of use metric.

-The Pivot accepts two infant car seats or two toddler seats or a combination of both.
-The seats can face forward (below left) or back toward the parents with the ability for them to face away from one another or toward one another.
+The Pivot accepts two infant car seats, two toddler seats, or a combination of both.
+The seats can face forward (below left) or back toward the parents, with the ability for them to face away from one another or toward one another.
 The connection adapters for the second seat are already a part of the stroller and remain attached so there is no risk of losing parts.

 Car Seat Compatibility